DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 ### Template Variables

-[Template variables](https://docs.datadoghq.com/dashboards/template_variables/) allow yu to dynamically filter one or more widgets in a dashboard.
+[Template variables](https://docs.datadoghq.com/dashboards/template_variables/) allow you to dynamically filter one or more widgets in a dashboard.

 - Template variables must be universal and accessible by any user or account using the monitored service.
 - Make sure all relevant graphs are listening to the relevant template variable filters.